Purpose and Scope

 - Upon completion of training, all staff shall acknowledge training via this webform.

 - All disclosures of Significant Financial Interests shall be reviewed by the General Counsel.

 - The General Counsel shall determine whether the SFI:

 - is related to a project the staff member is working on, or the designated project in the case of outside consultants

-- is related to research funded by the Public Health Service (PHS), including the National Institutes of Health and NCI
+- is related to research funded by the Public Health Service (PHS), including the National Institutes of Health

 - creates a Financial Conflict of Interest (FCOI), defined as an SFI that could directly and significantly affect the design, conduct, or reporting of the project

 - If the General Counsel determines that an FCOI exists, the General Counsel or their designee shall develop a Conflict Management Plan that shall specify the actions that have been, and shall be, taken to manage such FCOI.
 Examples of conditions or restrictions that might be imposed to manage an FCOI include, but are not limited to:

 - Public disclosure of FCOIs (e.g., when presenting or publishing the research);

 - For research projects involving human subjects research, disclosure of financial conflicts of interest directly to participants;